History of the Bahamas: Reasserting British control

 Rogers controlled Nassau, but Charles Vane was loose and threatening to drive the governor and his forces out.
 Learning that the King of Spain wanted to expel English from the islands, Rogers worked to improve the defenses of Nassau.
 He lost nearly 100 men of the new forces due to an unidentified disease, and the Navy ships left for other assignments.
 Rogers sent four of his ships to Havana to assure the Spanish governor that he was suppressing piracy and to trade for supplies.
 The crews of ex-pirates and men who had come with Rogers all turned to piracy.
 The ex-pirate Benjamin Hornigold later caught ten men at Green Turtle Cay as part of Rogers' suppression effort.
 Eight were found guilty and hanged in front of the fort.

-Vane attacked several small settlements in the Bahamas but, after he refused to attack a stronger French frigate, he was deposed for cowardice and replaced as captain by "Calico Jack" Rackham.
+Vane attacked several small settlements in the Bahamas but, after he refused to attack a stronger French frigate, he was deposed for cowardice and replaced as captain by John Rackham.
 Vane never returned to the Bahamas; he was eventually caught, convicted and executed in Jamaica.
 After nearly being captured by Jamaican privateers, and hearing that the king had extended the deadline for pardons for piracy, Rackham and his crew returned to Nassau to surrender to Woodes Rogers.

-In Nassau Rackham became involved with Anne Bonny; he tried to arrange an annulment of her marriage to another ex-pirate, James Bonny.
-Rogers blocked the annulment, and Rackham and Bonny left Nassau to be pirates again, taking a small crew and Bonny's friend Mary Read with them.
-Within months, Rackham, Bonny and Read were captured and taken to Jamaica.
+In August of 1720, Rackham stole the sloop William out of Nassau harbor.
+Alongside him was a small crew that included female pirates Anne Bonny and Mary Read.
+61 days later in October, Rackham, Bonny and Read were captured and taken to Jamaica.
 They were convicted of piracy, and Rackham was executed.
-Bonny and Read were sent to prison, as both were pregnant and therefore excluded from execution.
-Read died in prison, while Bonny's fate is unknown.
+Bonny and Read were sent to prison, after claiming to be pregnant and therefore excluded from execution.
+Read died in prison, while Bonny was likely quietly released, and died in obscurity in late 1733.

 When Britain and Spain went to war again in 1719, many of the ex-pirates were commissioned by the British government as privateers.
 A Spanish invasion fleet set out for the Bahamas, but was diverted to Pensacola, Florida when it was seized by the French.
 Rogers continued to improve the defenses of Nassau, spending his personal fortune and going heavily into debt to do so.
 In 1720, the Spaniards finally attacked Nassau.
 Rogers returned to Britain in 1722 to plead for repayment of the money he had borrowed to build up Nassau, only to find he had been replaced as governor.
 He was sent to debtors' prison, although his creditors later absolved his debts, gaining him release.

 After the publication in 1724 of A General History of the Robberies and Murders of the Most Notorious Pirates, which praised Rogers' efforts to suppress piracy in the Bahamas, his fortunes began to improve.
 The king awarded him a pension, retroactive to 1721.
 In 1728 Rogers was appointed Governor of the Bahamas for a second term.
 He dissolved the colony's assembly when it would not approve taxes to repair Nassau's defenses.
 He died in Nassau in 1732.